RedChimera/IWD2EE/iwd2ee/IWD2EE_ReadMe.txt

 Incompatible with IWD2EE's component that also gives armor and shields damage resistance.

 Include Forgotten Armor and Shields:
-Incompatible as IWD2EE already adds most of these items to the game (this component is also unbalanced, as it hands you multiple +3 items for free in the prologue!).
+Unnecessary as IWD2EE already adds most of these items to the game (this component is also unbalanced, as it hands you multiple +3 items for free in the prologue!).

 Additional Druid Spells:
 Incompatible as this component prevents characters from learning the new spells that were added by IWD2EE.
 Unnecessary as IWD2EE already gives druids a lot of new spells, including many of the same spells that this component gives them.

 Alternate Shapeshifting:
-Incompatible as IWD2EE already revises druid shapeshifting.
+Unnecessary as IWD2EE already revises druid shapeshifting.

 Skip Battle Square:
 Unnecessary as IWD2EE already includes a component that greatly reduces the amount of time needed to earn the main Battle Square rewards.